High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Can active learning algorithms enhance identification?

 To analyze the influence of the data collection scheme on the sample complexity, we first derive a sample complexity lower bound that holds for any \emph{reasonable} algorithm.
 This instance-specific lower bound quantifies the hardness of learning in our setup and provides a nuanced answer on whether active learning algorithms can significantly reduce the sample complexity.
 Further, in Section~\ref{sec:UpperBound} we provide a modular framework for deriving complementary sample complexity upper bounds.
-In this work, we assume the excitation input satisfies the following standard assumption (see, e.g., \cite{wagenmaker2020active}) \begin{assumption}[Bounded input power] The expected average power of the (potentially random) input sequence $\{u(t)\}_{t=0}^{T-1}$ is bounded by $\gamma_u^2$, i.e., $\Expect\left[\sum_{t=0}^{T-1} \Vert u(t)\Vert ^2\right] \le \gamma_u^2 T$. \end{assumption}
+In this work, we make the following assumption on the excitation input, which is standard in the relevant literature (see, e.g., \cite{wagenmaker2020active}) \begin{assumption}[Bounded input power] The expected average power of the (potentially random) input sequence $\{u(t)\}_{t=0}^{T-1}$ is bounded by $\gamma_u^2$, i.e., $\Expect\left[\sum_{t=0}^{T-1} \Vert u(t)\Vert ^2\right] \le \gamma_u^2 T$. \end{assumption}